amZotti/amzotti.github.com/_posts/2015-01-13-why-you-need-to-learn-algorithms.md

 computational theory is because it teaches you how to think dynamically.
 When people first learn programming syntax they pretty much have a few basic design patterns they use over and over again.
-Usually just lumping a series of for-loops and if statements together.
+Usually they just keep lumping a series of for-loops and if statements together.
 It's kind of like playing a video game with someone and having your opponent just be a 'button masher'.
-That is, only knowing two moves nad pressing the same button over and over that makes them do those moves.
+That is, only knowing two moves and keep pressing the same button over and over which performs those two moves.
 When you learn how to build more complex things, many times those basic patterns don't work anymore.
 You can't create QuickSort or a JSON parser by arranging a series of for loops and if statements in just the right sequence.
 These challenges require a higher level of thinking.
 They